lmas/thesis/thesis.typ

 The raw values are then, on lines 20-22, converted and normalised into celsius, kPa, and %rH for each respective sensor.

-Lines 25-27 calculates the discord scores as usual, but using individual instances of the streaming DAMP algorithm.
+The lines 25-27 calculate the discord scores as usual, but using individual instances of the streaming DAMP algorithm.
 The initialisation of these instances was similar to the setup done in @lightsensor, but was again omitted for the sake of brevity.